Health Sciences Application Process

 Fall course work listed on the reapplication form will be included in the ranking formula if a grade of C or better.
 Department staff will look up the grades once grades are posted and update the database with the qualifying grade.

-All reapplications for Fall 2016 must include a copy of the TEAS V test score with the reapplication form by the December 1 deadline.
+All reapplications for Fall 2016 must submit a copy of the TEAS V test score and all immunizations through your Certified Profile account by the December 1 deadline before submitting a reapplication form to the Health Science offices at Eastview or Round Rock.

 Please note that no reapplication points are awarded for reapplicants to the program effective Fall 2016.